cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P3 - "And then, you know, for performance counters, the time, frontend latency."
 - P7 - "And that just contains information again, like compiler, problem size, the things that can differentiate the runs."

+#### Drawing Revision
+- P7: "I'll even even double line here to separate the index and the rest of it, don't know why I drew an arrow there."
+- P10: (In response to question where graph is in initial drawing) "I guess I would call it different, right.
+So the well, yeah, so the performance data is per kernel.
+Right?
+So.
+And then the graph is obviously all of its all aware of all kernels.
+Not the performance data, but it's just aware of, you know, who do I Who did I call next, who called me?"

 #### Using example Data
 - P7 -

 ## Controls

   ## Task 1